 Are any programs closed to transfer students?

-Yes, the Doctorate of Physical Therapy, Athletic Training, and Speech Language and Pathology programs are not available to transfers.
+Yes, the Doctorate of Physical Therapy, Master's in Athletic Training, and Master's in Speech-Language Pathology programs are not available to transfers.

 Does your college offer any majors that can be completed in the evening?